csharp75/IMS-Base/README.md

   color: $color-primary;
 }
 ```
-Meaning these values need only be changed once in the tokens file for the style to cascade through entire project.
+Meaning these values need only be changed once in the tokens file for the style to cascade through the entire project.
 Need to change the primary brand color?
-Update the color value on the neccesary token:
+Update the color value on the neccesary token to update every instance of `$color-primary` project wide:

 ```scss
 $color-primary: #169772;